 Treasure Cove Beach is a true gem.
 Popular with surfers and scuba divers, the scenic paths that border the beach are perfect for enjoying the beauty and sometime spotting gray whales during their migration season from December and April.
 The park entrance is across from Newport Coast Drive on Pacific Coast Highway.

 Related: Crystal Cove State Park Beaches

 Located below a private beach club in the gated community of Monarch Beach, Monarch Bay Beach doesn’t seem secluded at first, but once you get there, you’ll enjoy the solitude.
 It’s just a peaceful beach stroll from a popular beach in Dana Point.

 Lost Winds Beach sits high on the bluffs of southern San Clemente.
 To find the beach entrance, look between homes at 2004 Calle De Los Alamos just south of the intersection of Calle Lasuen.
 From there, the trail drops down and crosses over the railroad tracks to the sand.
 Popular with surfers and volleyball players, this is a wonderful place to take a relaxing walk.

 Of course, there are plenty of other amazing beaches in Laguna Beach (37 to be exact) that are more popular, especially during weekends and the peak summer months.
 But even these can be uncrowded during the week and off-season weekends.
-If you are looking for a unique attraction, we highly recommend checking out the Tower of Laguna Beach which is located around the corner from the well-known Victoria Beach.
+If you are looking for a unique attraction, we highly recommend finding the Tower of Laguna Beach which is located around the corner from well-known Victoria Beach.